"Jesus saith unto her, Touch me not; for I am not yet ascended to my father" (John 20.17, KJV)

 Mary loved the Lord dearly.
 Her devotion to him is often noted in the gospel records (cf. Mt.
 27.55-56, 60-61; 28.1; Mk.
 15.40, 47; 16.1; etc.).

 But when Jesus was crucified, she, like all of his disciples (cf. Mt.
 26.56b; Jn.
-16.32), believed him gone for good, and mourned his passing as she would any other victim of death's cruel and lasting sting.
+16.32), believed him gone for good, and she mourned his passing as she would any other victim of death's cruel and lasting sting.

 However, Jesus was not gone for good.
 And now Mary has realized this!
 Upon seeing her resurrected Lord, her first instinct — like the instinct of a mother who has found her lost child — is to fasten herself to him, with no intention of letting go.
-When Jesus tells her not to "touch" him, he uses a word which means "to fasten to…to cling to, lay hold of."
+When Jesus tells her not to "touch" him, he uses a word that means "to fasten to…to cling to, lay hold of."

 But the savior has other plans.
 And he must prepare his devoted disciple for those plans.
 Hence, he tells her: let me go, for I must leave you once more.
 Mary's fellowship with the Lord would soon have to be performed by faith, not in person, for Jesus must soon ascend back to his heavenly father.